 Many doulas provide sliding-scale fees or pro bono services to accommodate financial needs, and some charge daily rates ($200 – $400) for vigil support.

-Urban areas or regions with a higher cost of living may see rates on the higher end, while rural areas might be lower.
+Urban areas or regions with a higher cost of living may see higher rates, while rural areas might be lower.

 Families should contact local doulas for quotes, as pricing reflects personalized care plans tailored to emotional, spiritual, and logistical support throughout the end-of-life process.